 Child

 Date of birth

 Class

-Medical condi tion
+Medical condit tion

-lames of medi cal professionals supporting n ny child:
+lames of medic cal professionals supporting m ny child:

-Name Hospita l or GP Email contact Phone number
+Name Hospita surgery other) l or GP name (or Email contac t Phone number

-surgery name (or other)

-School actions for school adm inistrative us
+i chool actions - - for school adm inistrative us e

-TOT SCHOOL dull

 Action Who Date

-Meeting to discus s the child's
+Meeting to discuss the child's

-Action Who Date Meeting to discuss the child's medical support needs, and identifies a member of school staff who will provide support to the pupil.
-Date and time of Individual health care plan meeting IHCP in partnership with parent/school nurse/medical professionals as required School staff training needs identified.
-IHCP implemented and circulated to all relevant staff.
+medical support needs, and

+identifies a member of school staff

+who will provide support to the

+pupil.

+Date and time of Individual health

+care plan meeting

+IHCP in partnership with

+parent/school nurse/medical

+professionals as required

+School staff training needs

+identified.

+IHCP implemented and circulated to

+all relevant staff.
-Medical boxes in school with in date

-medication and IHCP in labelled
+Medical boxes in school with in date medication and IHCP in labelled

 boxes.

 IHCP reviewed annually or when

 condition changes.
 The parent or

 healthcare professional to

 initiate.